getampt/docs/api.md

 const publicApi = api("public").router("/users", { id: v.string() }, cors);
 ```

-If you want to only allow CORS in development (personal environments), you can use the INSTANCE_TYPE param to set it dynamically:
+If you want to only allow CORS in development (personal environments), you can use the ENVIRONMENT_TYPE param to set it dynamically:
 This closes cross origin requests on stage environments, for better security.

 ```javascript